KillingSpark/HaDiBar/README.md

 The Webapp also contains some conveniance functions capsulating the ajax-calls and session management to use the api from javascript

-Webapp made with Vuejs, JQuery and Bootstrap Accounts/Beverages/Users are stored in json files
+Webapp made with Vuejs, JQuery and Bootstrap Accounts/Beverages/Users are stored in bolt key-value stores

 ## Users ##
 There is no explicit user management right now.
-Usernames are aquired by logging in with the name and the password for the firs time.
+Usernames are aquired by logging in with the name and the password for the first time.
 This will hopefully be improved in the future (with password-resets/registering with an email etc,etc)

 ## Test the server without the webapp ##